SB01 Manual Superlative™

 FIGURE 1.6

-The Source Mixer section contains controls to mix together the tone sources created by the VCO into various timbres, with the addition of noise and sub-oscillator waveforms.
+The SOURCE MIXER section contains controls to sum together the tone sources created by the VCO into various proportions before sending them to the VCF, with the addition of white noise and sub-oscillator waveforms.

-The PULSE slider controls the amount of pulse waveform that is mixed in.
+The PULSE level controls the amount of pulse waveform that is mixed in.
 The pulse width is configured using the controls in the VCO section.

-The SAW slider controls the amount of sawtooth wave that is mixed in.
+The SAW level controls the amount of sawtooth wave that is mixed in.

 • A square wave one octave below